liuggio/liuggio.github.com/_posts/2013-01-05-phpunit-vs-phpspec-theory-on-behaviour-driven-development.md

 ---
 {% include JB/setup %}

-The first part of a series of short articles (maybe three) where I'd like to share my personal experience with BDD and in particular with PHPSpec.
+The first part of a series of short articles (maybe three) where I'd like to share my tiny experience with BDD and in particular with PHPSpec.

 ## PHPUnit vs [PHPSpec](https://github.com/phpspec/phpspec2): A word on behaviour testing